fallen-icarus/cardano-loans/README.md

 > version of Koios which is why this method cannot be used yet.
 The patch is set to be released with
 > the new version of Koios.

+Unfortunately, this method was discovered late into the development process.
 Due to time contraints with the Project Catalyst grants and the uncertainty around when the new version of Koios will be released, the decision was made to leave the current method in place.
 After the other protocols are updated, Cardano-Loans will be updated to use the new method.
 Koios should have released the new version by then.

 ### DID Compatibility

 The current design may already be compatible with DIDs.
 If a government either allowed a user to register their Cardano staking credential or issued them a dedicated one, this protocol already natively supports DIDs.
 Lenders would just need to cross-reference the government's registered credentials when they query a borrower's credit history.
+However, if governments used NFTs instead of credentials as DIDs, the protocol may not already support DIDs.

-Therefore, whether any changes are need for Cardano-Loans to support DIDs entirely depends on how DIDs are issued.
+Therefore, whether any changes are needed for Cardano-Loans to support DIDs entirely depends on how DIDs are issued.

 ### Term Extensions and Re-Negotiations